CyberSqu1rr3l/capture_the_flag/try_hack_me/walkthroughs/google_dorking/README.md

 '.   \) \'. `---' .`'. `---' .`'.   \) \(.-.__)\ \_      | |// '. `---' .`)|\\(/\)\ `. (_/\_) ||  ||'.   \) \
   `-.(_.'  `-...-'    `-...-'    `-.(_.' `-'    \__)     \__/    `-...-' (/  \)    `._)      (_/  \_) `-.(_.'
 ```
-Explaining how Search Engines work and leveraging them into finding hidden content!
-This TryHackMe room explains how Search Engines work and leverages them into finding
+This TryHackMe room "Google Dorking" explains how Search Engines work and leverages them
-hidden content. [^1]
+into finding hidden content. [^1]

 QUESTION 1
 -----------------------------------------------------------------------------------------